• Skip to primary navigation

 The good news is, for the three quarters of the year that we're enduring all manner of crappy weather, there's a solution that works just as well as the grill.
 (Maybe even better, since, confession: lighting up the gas BBQ scares the living daylights out of me.).

 The answer is: a sheet pan dinner!
-Throw some meat and veggies onto a sheet pan, bake for a while and there's dinner.
+Throw some protein and veggies onto a sheet pan, bake for a while and there’s dinner.
 No muss, no fuss.

 White fish, green beans and potatoes on a sheet pan for sheet pan dinner